Mária Széchy: After the conspiracy

 The confiscation of her estates left Széchy impoverished.
-She lost her political significance, but she continued to work for regaining it.
-Her Széchy relatives and her niece, Kata Illésházy (the wife of Count Pál Batthyány) wrote to her and supported her financially, knowing that if her estate was restored, they would stand to inherit a fortune.
-On 11 November 1671, after learning that Széchy had kept some jewels and other expensive belongings and hid them in Besztercebánya, these were confiscated, too and taken to Vienna.
+She lost her political significance but continued to work to regain it.
+Her Széchy relatives and her niece, Kata Illésházy (then the wife of Count Pál Batthyány) wrote to her and supported her financially, knowing that if her estate was restored, they stood to inherit a fortune.
+On 11 November 1671, after it was discovered that Széchy had hidden some jewels and other expensive belongings in Besztercebánya, these were also confiscated and taken to Vienna.

 A part of this treasure was given to her to cover her expenses, including the large apartment she rented in the Viennese residence of the archbishop of Esztergom.
-She even purchased new jewellery and continued giving expensive gifts.
+She purchased new jewellery and continued giving expensive gifts.
 However, she wanted to return to Hungary and live near Jesuits to gain spiritual guidance for the end of her life.
-In October 1676, at the intercession of Count László Csáky, the second husband of Kata Illésházy, Széchy was allowed to return to Hungary.
-She signed a document stipulating that she would live with the Csákys, under their supervision.
-László Csáky agreed to report on her if she did anything suspicious.
+After living quietly in Vienna for some time, she turned again to the emperor-king in autumn 1675.
+On 20 November, her imprisonment was ended and an annuity in cash and money was assigned to her, which she received irregularly.
+On 9 October 1676, at the intercession of Count László Csáky, her niece Kata Illésházy's second husband, Széchy was allowed to return to Hungary.
+She signed a document stipulating that she would be under the supervision of Csáky, while he promised to report anything suspicious about her.